tengcharmaine/tp/docs/UserGuide.md

 4. **Date of Birth**: Add a field for date of birth to patient records for better age calculation.
 5. **Appointment scheduling**: Implement a feature to track and schedule patient appointments.
 6. **Notes tagging and labelling**: Allow users to tag and label different types of notes.
 For example, a tag for patient's diagnosis and another for their medication.
+7. **Flexible Find command**: Allow users to be able to find patients by their name, age, email, address, etc.

 --------------------------------------------------------------------------------------------------------------------
 ## Glossary